Lori Loughlin: Career

 From 2004 to 2005, Loughlin co-created, produced, and starred in The WB drama series Summerland.
-She played Ava, the aunt who raises three children after their parents die in a car accident.
+She played Ava, the aunt who parents three children after their parents die in a car accident.
 The series was canceled after two seasons due to low ratings on July 11, 2005.
 In 2007, Loughlin co-starred in the ABC sitcom In Case of Emergency with David Arquette.
 She appeared in the film Moondance Alexander (2007), co-starring with her former Summerland castmate Kay Panabaker.
-Loughlin also was in attendance at Comedy Central's The Roast of Bob Saget which was hosted by John Stamos and premiered on August 17, 2008.
+Loughlin also was in attendance at Comedy Central's The Roast of Bob Saget which was hosted by Stamos and premiered on August 17, 2008.
 At her table were Full House co-stars Dave Coulier and Jodie Sweetin.
 In 2010, Loughlin starred in the television film Meet My Mom, which premiered on the Hallmark Channel on Mother's Day.
 For the network, she most notably starred in the drama When Calls the Heart and the telefilm series Garage Sale Mystery before she was fired in 2019.
 On April 10, 2019, it was reported that When Calls The Heart would be returning after a production hiatus without Loughlin's character.
 She co-starred in seasons one through three of the Beverly Hills, 90210 spin-off 90210 as Debbie Wilson from 2008 to 2011.
 She reprised her role in the season five premiere episode in 2012.

-Loughlin made a brief appearance as Aunt Becky, alongside John Stamos as Jesse Katsopolis, on a July 2013 episode of Late Night with Jimmy Fallon, following a reunion performance by Jesse and The Rippers.
-In 2016 she guest-starred in an episode of Blue Bloods, and that same year began appearing as Rebecca in the Full House sequel series Fuller House from seasons 1 through 4.
+Loughlin made a brief appearance as Aunt Becky, alongside Stamos as Jesse Katsopolis, on a July 2013 episode of Late Night with Jimmy Fallon, after a reunion performance by Jesse and The Rippers (Stamos' character's band on the show).
+In 2016, she guest-starred in an episode of Blue Bloods, and also began appearing as Rebecca in the Full House sequel series Fuller House from seasons 1 through 4.

 As a result of her involvement in the 2019 college admissions bribery scandal, the Hallmark Channel terminated their on-going business relationship with Loughlin on March 14, and edited out her previously recorded scenes from the yet un-aired season six of When Calls the Heart.
 On March 16, Netflix dropped her from Fuller House, and technology firm Hewlett-Packard announced it would remove Loughlin and her daughter Olivia Jade Giannulli from its advertising.
-After pleading guilty and serving two months in prison, she was released in December 2020.

-Loughlin then resumed her acting career, appearing in the in the late 2021 second season premiere of When Hope Calls by GAC Family, reprising her role as Abigail Stanton, her character from When Calls the Heart.
+After pleading guilty and serving two months in prison, Loughlin was released in December 2020.
+She resumed her acting career, appearing in the late 2021 second season premiere of When Hope Calls on GAC Family, reprising her role as Abigail Stanton, her character from When Calls the Heart.
 She later appeared in other GAC original movies.
-Since then she has appeared in several television films and series, including another episode of Blue Bloods, "New York Minute," which aired on November 8, 2024.
-In that episode she again played Grace Edwards, the widowed mother of Louis Edwards.
+Since then she has appeared in several television films and series including another episode of Blue Bloods, "New York Minute," which aired on November 8, 2024.
+In the episode she again played Grace Edwards, the widowed mother of Louis Edwards.